-o an IP prefix being announced or withdrawn

-o an IP prefix being suppressed, due to route flap dampening

-o an alternative best-path being chosen for a given IP prefix
+- o an IP prefix being announced or withdrawn - o an IP prefix being suppressed, due to route flap dampening - o an alternative best-path being chosen for a given IP prefix

-When the requisite events for a BGP Route are observed by a BGP router, it would notify I2RS controllers.
+When the requisite events for a BGP Route are observed by a BGP router, it would notify I2RS agents.

-The I2RS controllers would have a publish/subscribe mechanism whereby various sets of applications may subscribe to events of interest.
-The I2RS controller would then publish these events so applications would immediately receive them and take the appropriate domain-specific action necessary.
+The I2RS agents would have a publish/subscribe mechanism whereby various sets of applications may subscribe to events of interest.
+The I2RS controller would then publish these events so applications would immediately receive them and take the appropriate domainspecific action necessary.

-5.2.
+4.2.
 Tracing Dropped BGP Routes